 With a virtual real estate tour, you give potential renters a way to see the space without physically visiting.
 Not only is that a good thing during coronavirus, but it is a great tool any day.
 No more driving around town to visit the 32 apartments or wasting the energy it takes to get an apartment into pristine “show” shape.

-Your virtual tour allows the apartment, at its cleanest, shine like a beacon to renters, even with social distancing in mind.
-Virtual tours provide images of the interior and then potential renters can venture into the neighborhood using platforms like Google maps.
+Your virtual tour allows the apartment, at its cleanest, to shine even with social distancing in mind.
+Virtual tours provide images of the interior.
+Then, potential renters can venture into the neighborhood using platforms like Google maps.

 Neighborhood ratings for schools, shopping, restaurants, and more are just a click away.
-A listing that contains a virtual tour creates the impression of a more-cared-for property than a description that is merely a few sentences with no visuals.
+A listing that contains a virtual tour creates the impression of a well-maintained property more than a description with no visuals.
 On online tour underscores the value of the space you are showing.

 You and Your Client’s Health

 Everyone is concerned about personal health, particularly during the current pandemic.
-A virtual tour, much like selling a house online, gives your potential renter a clear idea of what your property looks like without any risk.
+A virtual tour, much like selling a house online, gives your potential renter a clear idea of what your property looks like.

 The only people who will physically come to the apartment are those who are genuinely interested in renting.
-There is no need to spend a day in a closed apartment hosting tours for unlimited numbers of people, some of whom are simply curious.
+There is no need to spend a day in a closed apartment hosting tours for unlimited numbers of people.

-Not only are you saving time, but you also are not coming into contact or shaking hands with people you do not know.
+Not only are you saving time, but you also are not coming into contact with people you do not know.
 Those who have “seen” your apartment through your virtual tour will be serious potential renters only.

 Focusing on virtual tours to rent an apartment will increase your credibility and create a sense of trust for potential clients.
 The speed at which your listing can be shared, along with the sense of “seeing” the property will only increase the number of people visiting your site.
 All from the safety of your own space.
 It is a win-win for you and your potential client.